 Dependant's Girlfriend/Boyfriend and "Civil Partners"

 As the situation stands right now, if a girlfriend or boyfriend comes to the Island without their own work permit they will be allowed in as a visitor and in all likelihood will be given only 30 days to stay.
-Identical treatment is afforded to Civil Partnerships, which are not recognized in Cayman Islands Law.
-It would help their case if they came with a letter from their 'sponsor' (the permit holder) or from their bank which says that they will be supported or have enough money to support themselves while they are here without seeking work.
+Identical treatment is afforded to Civil Partnerships, which are not recognised in Cayman Islands Law.
+It would help their case if they arrived at the airport with a letter from their 'sponsor' (the permit holder) or from their bank which says that they will be supported or have enough money to support themselves while they are here without seeking work.
 If they come in with this letter, or send a letter to the Chief Immigration Officer in advance explaining the situation, they might be given a total of three to six months to stay.
-If they want any additional time after this the process is as follows: they must go to the Immigration Department on Elgin Avenue, fill out a form, pay CI$50 and explain why they want an extension.
-The Immigration Officer will decide how much time to give them based on their individual case and it is unlikely they will be granted more than 30 days as an extension.
-Every subsequent extension on their time is then charged at CI$100 until they leave the jurisdiction and upon their return they will be given another 30 days.
-The whole process is very expensive and will only stop once they get a job or they become your legal spouse.
-Each time they go to the Immigration Department it would help if they took a letter from the work permit holder explaining the situation and confirming that there are enough funds to support them.
+Stays of longer than six months in any calendar year are unlikely to be permitted without the individual seeking and obtaining formal residency permissions.
+If, having been granted a period to remain, an individual seeks to remain for longer, the process is as follows: they must go to the Immigration Department on Elgin Avenue (before their permission expires), fill out a form, pay CI$50 and explain why they want an extension.
+The Immigration Officer will decide whether or not to grant an extension and (if so) how much time to give them based on their individual case.
+Initial extensions are usually readily forthcoming, however; it is unlikely they would be granted more than 30 days as an extension.
+Every subsequent extension is then charged at CI$100 until they leave the jurisdiction and upon their return they will be given another 30 days.
+The whole process can be time consuming and expensive and will only stop once they get a job (and a work permit) or become your legal spouse and are added as a dependent.

 2. SPECIAL ECONOMIC ZONE CERTIFICATE